 Climate Change is a serious and pressing concern.
 I know that many residents of North East Hertfordshire care deeply about the environment.
 I am a committed member of the Conservative Environment Network and played a part in producing their Manifesto which can be found here.
-On this page you will find things I have done to promote the fight against Climate Change; you will also find my 'Weekly Eco Tip' for living a greener lifestyle, for the better.
+On this page you will find things I have done to promote the fight against Climate Change.

 11th September 2021